tcltk/tcl/doc/dev/value-history.md

 developed by Sun Microsystems at the same time, made the same modification.

 The modification is not without its problems.
-One feature of the proper UTF-8 encoding scheme is that a sorting of endoded byte sequences matches the sorting of the UCS-2 sequences they encode.
+One feature of the proper UTF-8 encoding scheme is that a sorting of encoded byte sequences matches the sorting of the UCS-2 sequences they encode.
 Not so when custom modifications are in place.
 Likewise, byte-for-byte comparisons of byte sequences in a proper UTF-8 encoding reliably transfer to